-- the Class I director will be Michael Farello, and his term will expire at our annual general meeting of shareholders to be held in 2024; - the Class II director will be Shiran Holtzman-Erel, and her term will expire at our annual meeting of shareholders to be held in 2025; and - the Class III director will be Oran Holtzman, and his term will expire at our annual meeting of shareholders to be held in 2026.

-Lilach Payorski and Ohad Chereshniya will serve as our external directors and, subject to their election within three months following this offering, will each have a term of three years.
+- the Class I directors will be , and their term will expire at our annual general meeting of shareholders to be held in 2023; - the Class II directors will be , and their terms will expire at our annual meeting of shareholders to be held in 2024; and - the Class III directors will be shareholders to be held in 2025. , and their term will expire at our annual meeting of and will serve as our external directors and, subject to their election within three months following this offering, will each have a term of three years.

 Our directors, aside from our external directors, will be appointed by a simple majority vote of holders of our ordinary shares, participating and voting at an annual general meeting of our shareholders.
-Holders of our Class A ordinary shares and Class B ordinary shares will vote together as a single class on the election of directors, with each Class A ordinary share entitled to per share, and each Class B ordinary share entitled to ten votes per share.
+Holders of our Class A ordinary shares and Class B ordinary shares will vote together as a single class on the election of directors, with each Class A ordinary share entitled to one vote per share, and each Class B ordinary share entitled to votes per share.
 However, (i) in the event of a contested election, the method of calculation of the votes and the manner in which the resolutions will be presented to our shareholders at the general meeting shall be determined by our board of directors in its discretion, and (ii) in the event that our board of directors does not or is unable to make a determination on such matter, then the directors will be elected by a plurality of the voting power represented at the general meeting in person or by proxy and voting on the election of directors.
 Each director, aside from our external directors, will hold office until the annual general meeting of our shareholders for the year in which such director's term expires, unless the tenure of such director expires earlier pursuant to the Companies Law or unless such director is removed from office as described below.